kduser1/mentorshiprepo/README.md

 <ul><li>Requirements</br></li></ul>
 <ul><li>Add Custom Task</br></li></ul>

-**Once maintainer submit his project submission pending review email is sent to maintainer for people and funding project**

-**As soon as maintainer submit project mail will be sent in following condition Maintainer will get review project email for people and funding project(depending on which platform project is added that mail will also contain edit project button)**
+**Once maintainer submit his project submission pending review email will be sent Maintainer will get review project email for people and funding project(depending on which platform project is added that mail will also contain edit project button)**

 **A new project has been submitted email is sent to a Linux Foundation administrator for people as well as for funding project.
 The administrator reviews your application and approves or rejects it.**

 **After Linux Foundation Administrator approves project will apapear in project list (Depending on project approve for people or funding platform it will appear in respective platform)also maintainer will get email notification**

+**All the Project Mentor added to proejct will get email notification after project is approved as "Your are added as mentor to this project**